 You’re entering the final stretch of your pregnancy.
 It won’t be long before you meet your baby in person.
 Here’s what you have to look forward to this week.

-Your baby is between 17 and 18 inches long and weighs between five and a half to six pounds.
+Your baby is between 17 and 18 inches long and weighs between 5 1/2 to 6 pounds.
 The kidneys are developed and your baby’s liver is functional.
-This is also a week of rapid weight gain for your baby as his or her limbs become plump with fat.
-From this point, your baby will gain around half a pound per week.
+This is also a week of rapid weight gain for your baby as their limbs become plump with fat.
+From this point, your baby will gain around 1/2 pound per week.

 - swelling of the ankles, fingers, or face